 What are CI/CD tools?

 Some popular CI/CD tools include:

-JetBrains TeamCity is an integration and management server for CI/CD.
+JetBrains TeamCity: An integration and management server for CI/CD.
 TeamCity enables developers to test code before they commit changes to a codebase.
 TeamCity includes support for Docker, Jira, and other programs.

-AWS CodeDeploy is a fully managed deployment service that automates software deployments to a variety of compute services, such as Amazon EC2, AWS Lambda, and on-premises servers.
+AWS CodeDeploy: A fully managed deployment service that automates software deployments to a variety of compute services, such as Amazon EC2, AWS Lambda, and on-premises servers.